Lionel Royce: Death and legacy

 In 1946, he joined a USO tour, going to entertain the troops in the Pacific Theater.
 While the tour was in Manila, Royce died suddenly of a heart attack, on April 1, after being taken to Subic Bay Naval Hospital.

 The irony of Royce's film career is that he ended up portraying the very people he had fled from in Germany and Austria.
 In the 1990s, a play about Royce's life was written by Felix Mitterer, titled In der Löwengrube (English: In the Lion's Den).
 It premiered at the Volkstheater in Vienna on January 24, 1998.

-In 2005 a biography about Lionel Royce was published in Germany titled The rats enter the sinking ship - the absurd life of Leo Reus, written by Gwendolyn von Ambesser, edited by Edition VA.
+In 2005, a German-language biography of Lionel Royce was published under the title Die Ratten betreten das sinkende Schiff.
+Das absurde Leben des Leo Reuss (The Rats Enter the Sinking Ship: The Absurd Life of Leo Reuss), written by Gwendolyn von Ambesser (1949–2025) and published by Edition AV.